scrouthtv/cpplint/CONTRIBUTING.rst

     git tag x.y.z
     git push --tags

-After releasing, it is be good practice to comment on github for closed tickets, to notify authors.
+After releasing, it is be good practice to comment on completed GitHub issues to notify authors.

 Catching up with Upstream
 -------------------------

-For maintainers, it is a regular duty to look at what cpplint changes were merged upstream, to include them in this fork (though these updates happen once per year and less).
+For maintainers, it is a regular duty to look at what cpplint changes were merged upstream and include them in this fork (though these updates happen rarely).

 Checkout here and upstream google: